-Good and Fromme became self proclaimed nuns in this new order, and Manson gave the two girls new nicknames.
+Good and Fromme became self-proclaimed nuns in this new order, and Manson gave the two girls new nicknames.
 Sandra Good became “Blue” to represent clean air and water and Lynette Fromme became “Red”, her duty was to save the Redwoods.
-Later Good, Fromme and Manson started the ATWA movement, a environmental movement to protect the earth from pollution.
-ATWA stands for Air, Trees, Water and Animals.
+Later Good, Fromme and Manson started the ATWA movement, an environmental movement to protect the earth from pollution.
+ATWA stands for air, trees, water and animals.

 In 1975, Good was indicted for conspiracy to send threatening letters through the mail by a Federal Grand Jury in Sacramento in connection with death threats against more than 170 corporate executives who Good believed were polluting the earth.

 Good was sentenced to 15 years in prison.
 Good was paroled in early December 1985 after having served 10 years.
 Unlike many of the Family members, Good still professed total allegiance to Manson.
 A condition of her parole was that she could not return to California.